$1,000 Southern California National Anthem Sing-Off!

 I AM A FIRM believer in the collective power of individuals joined in a spirit of goodwill and generous giving to bring about the success of a community.

-Small groups and individuals welcome.
+Small groups and soloists welcome.
 All must sing a cappella.
 Free entry.
-Mircrophone provided.
+Microphone provided.

 Oh say, can you sing?
-Rudd’s C.A.T. wants you to sing your way to $1,000 in the SoCal Star Spangled Sing-off.
+Rudd’s C.A.T. wants you to sing your way to $1,000 in this National Anthem Sing-off.

-Justin Rudd’s nonprofit Community Action Team (CAT) is hosting the second-annual Southern California Star Spangled Sing-off.
-Winner will get a $1,000 appearance contract to sing at 10 upcoming Long Beach events.
+Justin Rudd’s nonprofit Community Action Team (CAT) is hosting the 4th-annual Southern California National Anthem Sing-Off!
+Winner will get a $1,000 appearance contract to sing at 20 upcoming Long Beach events (accruing $50 each time you sing at one of our events).

-Free parking to beach cleanup volunteers arrived by 10 a.m.
+• Free parking to beach cleanup volunteers and contestants arrived by 10 a.m.

 Contestants may sign-up at the event.
 All ages welcome.
 Free entry.

-Justin Rudd’s nonprofit Community Action Team (CAT) is hosting a Southern California Star Spangled Sing-off.
-Winner will get a $1,000 appearance contract to sing at 10 of about 30 upcoming Long Beach events, including the monthly 30-Minute Beach Cleanups (3rd Sat. each month at 10 a.m.); the 4th of July Kids Bike Parade (July 4), the Haute Dog Howl’oween Parade (Oct.
-27), the Miss Long Beach pageant (Nov.) and the Long Beach Turkey Trot (Nov.
-28).
+Justin Rudd’s nonprofit Community Action Team (CAT) is hosting a Southern California National Anthem Sing-off.
+Winner will get a $1,000 appearance contract to sing at 20 of about 32 upcoming Long Beach events, including the monthly 30-Minute Beach Cleanups (3rd Saturday each month at 10 a.m.); the 4th of July Kids Bike Parade (July 4), the Haute Dog Howl’oween Parade (Oct.), the Miss Long Beach pageant (Nov.) and the Long Beach Turkey Trot (Nov.).
 Winner does not have to sing at every event.
 They can choose which events fit their schedule.
 The contest does welcome soloists and small groups.

 Are you ready to show your patriotism and sing your heart out?
 We want you to enter our search for the best singer of the Star Spangled Banner.

-The Community Action Team is a nonprofit 501c3 nonprofit that puts on about 42 events/projects a year, mostly targeting the environment, animals, education and youth.
+The Community Action Team is a nonprofit 501c3 nonprofit that puts on about 60 events/contests/projects a year, mostly targeting the environment, animals, education and youth.
 For details on CAT and each of the events, visit www.JustinRudd.com.